-The most important feature of the theory of politics which Machajski propounded in these writings was the discovery that the Socialists, who had put themselves forward as the spokesmen and agents of the working class, in reality belonged already, without their being aware of it, to a class of an entirely new kind, whose interests they would eventually defend at the expense of the interests of the manual workers.
-This class was composed of technicians, inof the balcony, regarding the speakers with the round dark eyes that combine a certain irony with blandness, and I wondered what had brought him out.
-Norman Thomas and Corliss Lamont were perfectly familiar to him; he must have known exactly what they would say; and I decided that it was the neo-conservatism of the Metternich-admiring Viereck which had piqued the curiosity of this expert.
+The most important feature of the theory of politics which Machajski propounded in these writings was the discovery that the Socialists, who had put themselves forward as the spokesmen and agents of the working class, in reality belonged already, without their being aware of it, to a class of an entirely new kind, whose interests they would eventually defend at the forts and benefits enjoyed by the great majority of those who in other countries are included among the underprivileged were a guarantee against any attempt-peaceful or violent-at a thoroughgoing change in the American way of life, all its injustices, inequalities and prejudices notwithstanding."
+But "the center of gravity," he thinks, may "shift from the big shareholders to the engineers, the economists and the intellectual workers in general, whom the other sections of the population may have to restrain from becoming all too powerful."

+The last time I saw Max Nomad was some years ago in Webster Hall, at a debate between Peter Viereck and Corliss Lamont, with Norman Thomas presiding.
+He was sitting in the first row of the balcony, regarding the speakers with the round dark eyes that combine a certain irony with blandness, and I wondered what had brought him out.
+Norman Thomas and Corliss Lamont were perfectly familiar to him; he must have known exactly what they would say; and I decided that it was the neoconservatism of the Metternich-admiring Viereck which had piqued the curiosity of this expert.
 When I greeted him after it was over, he said nothing about the debate but simply raised his eyebrows and smiled-the equivalent of a gentle shrug.